Skip to main content

 Fee Models Explained

 Dispatch services use three main pricing structures.
-Understanding the differences is essential before signing any agreement:
+Understanding the differences is essential before signing any agreement.
+If you are weighing one model against another, our deep dive on flat-rate vs commission dispatch breaks down which fits different carriers:

 Percentage of Gross (Most Common)